DETAILED ACTION

 Gonzalez-Cavieres teaches vacuum microwave drying (VMD) is a fats and efficient process for reducing moisture content and the process prevents oxidation and maintains food quality attributes such as color, texture, and flavor.
 A VMD system reduces drying time between 70 and 90% compared with hot air drying and freeze-drying systems (1.
 Introduction).
 Gonzalez-Cavieres teaches VDM systems have become increasingly popular in being applied to meat (1.
 Introduction).
 Gonzalez-Cavieres teaches VMD is controlled by different system parameters, such as power, frequency (Hz), vacuum (kPa), temperature (◦C), moisture loss (mol/m3), food composition, and dielectric properties (1.
 Introduction).
 All these parameters are interrelated but must be configured for food being used.

-It would have been obvious to one with ordinary skill in the art before the effective filing date of he claimed invention to modify Howsam to utilize vacuum microwave drying to reduce moisture as taught by Gonzalez-Cavieres because it is fast and efficient while simultaneously preventing oxidation and maintaining the food’s quality attributes such as color, texture, and flavor (1.
+It would have been obvious to one with ordinary skill in the art before the effective filing date of he claimed invention to modify Den Dulk to utilize vacuum microwave drying to reduce moisture as taught by Gonzalez-Cavieres because it is fast and efficient while simultaneously preventing oxidation and maintaining the food’s quality attributes such as color, texture, and flavor (1.
 Introduction).
 It would have been obvious to one with ordinary skill in the art that the vacuum drying would inherently dehydrate the extrudate product.
 See MPEP 2112.01 Gonzalez-Cavieres teaches for each food parameters such as power, frequency (Hz), vacuum (kPa), temperature (◦C), moisture loss (mol/m3), food composition, and dielectric properties need to be adjusted for each food being used.
 Therefore, it would have been obvious to one with ordinary skill in the art before the effective filing date of the claimed invention to adjust the parameters to optimized the desired properties of the final product such as color, texture, and flavor.
 See MPEP 2144.05(II) "[W]here the general conditions of a claim are disclosed in the prior art, it is not inventive to discover the optimum or workable ranges by routine experimentation."
 In re Aller, 220 F.2d 454, 456, 105 USPQ 233, 235 (CCPA 1955)

-With regard to Claim 10, Howsam teaches the method further comprises cutting, shredding, and shaping into various whole cut meat analogue form such as beef chunks or slices (Col 2 lines 42-49, Claim 17).
+Howsam teaches the method further comprises cutting, shredding, and shaping into various whole cut meat analogue form such as beef chunks or slices to impart a specific shape on the extrudate to mimic actual animal or vegetable products (Col 2 lines 42-49, Claim 17).

 Gonzalez-Cavieres teaches vacuum microwave drying (VMD) is a fats and efficient